Technical Calculator

 November 150 $900.00

-Units = Televisions Now calculate cost of goods sold(COGS)
+gadgets = Televisions Now calculate price of goods sold(COGS)

-When it comes to the FIFO, Mike needs to utilize the older selling price of acquiring his inventory and work ahead from there.
+In relation to the FIFO, Mike wishes to make use of the older promoting rate of acquiring his stock and paintings ahead from there.

 So, the COGS calculation is as follows: